1. What Masculinity Can’t Confront, It Tries to Control

 When autonomy feels threatening, dependence becomes the fallback.

-• Creating emotional, financial, or housing reliance
+- Creating emotional, financial, or housing reliance.

-• Isolating you from people who “ask too many questions”
+- Isolating you from people who “ask too many questions”.

-• Making stability contingent on compliance or silence
+- Making stability contingent on compliance or silence.

 Closeting Is Not Abuse.
 Control Is.

 This distinction is critical.
 Harm emerges not from secrecy itself, but from the unilateral use of secrecy to regulate, restrict, or dominate another.
 Many individuals choose—or feel compelled—to remain closeted to ensure safety, livelihood, or social survival.
-My Model of Dynamic Disclosure outlines five practical modes of disclosure that Black gay men may adopt across different contexts and spaces, reflecting the complexity of negotiating visibility.
+My Dynamic Disclosure Model outlines five practical modes of disclosure that Black gay men may adopt across different contexts and spaces, reflecting the complexity of negotiating visibility.
 However, closeting becomes coercive when one person imposes it unilaterally within a relationship and uses it to regulate a partner’s behaviour, restrict their autonomy, or extract compliance through the threat of exposure or the exploitation of this fear.

 In such cases, what may have begun as a protective strategy shifts into a mechanism of control—no longer a neutral condition, but a form of relational domination.

-Nigerian Masculinity and the Politics of Public Justice
+5. Nigerian Masculinity and the Politics of Public Justice

 In dominant Nigerian heterosexual scripts, men typically defend their masculine status through public assertion—via verbal dominance, community-sanctioned discipline, and visible acts of reputation defence (Benebo et al., 2018)[1].